Meemaw/react-big-list/README.md

 ### [Live Playground][playground]

-For examples of the datepicker in action, go to [https://Meemaw.github.io/react-big-list/][storybook-link].
+For examples of the `react-big-list` in action, go to [https://Meemaw.github.io/react-big-list/][storybook-link].

 OR